veltzer/openbook/README.md

 Hello and welcome to OpenBook
 =============================

-What is OpenBook ?
+What is OpenBook?
 ------------------
 OpenBook is a Jazz real book constructed with free software.
 A real book simply means a big book with lots of Jazz tunes or standards as they are more widely known.

-Where is the projects website ?
+Where is the projects website?
 -------------------------------
 http://veltzer.net/openbook/

-Why did you start this ?
+Why did you start this?
 ------------------------
 Because of many reasons:
 * I wanted to learn Jazz and a good way to do that is to write down the tunes (amongst many many other things).